Information on Covid-19 for Refugees and Asylum-Seekers in Ireland

 Have hearings at the International Protection Appeals Tribunal (IPAT) been postponed?

-Otherwise the Tribunal is continuing to conduct oral hearings via AV link and notifications have issued to all parties with details of the arrangement in place in this regard.
+Oral hearings are now taking place on site or via audio-video (AV).
+Notifications have issued to all parties with details of the arrangement in place in this regard.

 I have a work permit but my permission is due to expire shortly.
 What shall I do?